We remain committed to creating equality of opportunity and promoting diversity and inclusion at the Francis Crick Institute.

 What are we doing to address our gender pay gap?

-In support of our ambition to promote women in science and improve our gender pay gap we continue to monitor and review our activity: reviewing our pay review and outstanding contribution programme to ensure gender balance and monitoring recruitment statistics to ensure we are accessible to women at all stages in their career.
+In support of our ambition to promote women in science and improve our gender pay gap we continue to monitor and review our activity: reviewing our pay and recognition to ensure gender equity and monitoring recruitment statistics to ensure we are accessible to women at all stages in their career.

 - Automatic contract extensions and flexibility on review dates for colleagues taking maternity, paternity or adoption leave.

-- We provide training and development opportunities to educate and enable colleagues with mentoring programmes encouraged for all staff, and essential training in equality, diversity and inclusion.
+- Training and development opportunities to educate and enable colleagues with mentoring programmes encouraged for all staff, and essential training in equality, diversity and inclusion.

-- We have structured our benefits to provide support for family and carers.
-All staff can access up to 5 days emergency carer and childcare cover per year and wellbeing support for all family members including a 24 hour GP service.
+- Family friendly policies and benefits to all staff.
+We have structured our benefits to provide support for family and carers.
+All staff can access childcare allowances for young children and up to 5 days emergency carer and childcare cover per year and wellbeing support for all family members including a 24 hour GP service.